kstenerud/KSLogging/README.md

 * Function
 * Message

-You can set the minimum logging level in the preprocessor.
+You can set the minimum logging level in the preprocessor and at the file level.

 Usage